-The College (under the oversight of the Title IX Coordinator(s)) will maintain and publish procedures implementing this policy on the College's publicly available Title IX/Sexual Misconduct website, as well as in other formats useful to a variety of College audiences.
+The College (under the oversight of the Title IX Coordinator(s)) will maintain and publish procedures implementing this policy on the College's publicly available Title IX/Sexual

+Misconduct website, as well as in other formats useful to a variety of College audiences.
 These sources contain information that includes but is not limited to:

-- Definitions of prohibited conduct; - Responsibilities of and contact information for the College's Title IX Coordinator(s); - Options for assistance following an incident of sexual discrimination, harassment and/or misconduct; - Procedures for reporting and confidentially disclosing sexual discrimination, harassment and/or misconduct: - Complaint investigation, resolution, and appeal procedures; - Prevention and education programming provided to College students; - Training and education provided to employees, including the Title IX Coordinator(s), Department of Human Resources, College Police, victim advocates, and anyone involved in responding to, investigating or adjudicating sexual discrimination, harassment and misconduct incidents; and

-• Any other relevant information as required by federal and state law.
+- Definitions of prohibited conduct. - Responsibilities of and contact information for the College's Title IX Coordinator(s). - Options for assistance following an incident of sexual discrimination, harassment and/or misconduct. - Procedures for reporting and confidentially disclosing sexual discrimination, harassment and/or misconduct. - Complaint investigation, resolution, and appeal procedures. - Prevention and education programming provided to College students. - Training and education provided to employees, including the Title IX Coordinator(s), Department of Human Resources, College Police, victim advocates, and anyone involved in responding to, investigating or adjudicating sexual discrimination, harassment and misconduct incidents; and - Any other relevant information as required by federal and state law.

-V. Reporting of Sexual Discrimination, Harassment, and Misconduct
+B. Reporting of Sexual Discrimination, Harassment, & Misconduct

-If an employee believes that they have been sexually harassed, the employee should report the alleged act immediately to the Chief Human Resources Officer or designee.
+- If an employee believes that they has been sexually harassed, the employee should report the alleged act immediately to the Chief HR Officer. - 2.
 In the event that an Executive Council member is the employee against whom the complaint is filed, the complainant should report the alleged act to the President of the College.

-VI.
-Investigation of Sexual Discrimination, Harassment, and Misconduct
+C. Investigation of Sexual Discrimination.
+Harassment. & Misconduct

-The Chief Human Resources Officer or the President shall undertake an investigation of all such complaints or appoint an administrator or other qualified person to conduct the investigation.
+- The Chief HR Officer or designee shall undertake an investigation of all such complaints or appoint an administrator or other qualified person to conduct the investigation.
 No complaint or identity of a complainant will be disclosed except when necessary to fully investigate the complaint and after notification to the complainant.
-After a written complaint has been filed, the person accused of sexual harassment shall be notified of the substance and content of the complaint expeditiously.

-The investigator shall file a written report as to their findings with the Chief Human Resources Officer or the President within twenty-- eight (28) days after a written complaint has been made.
+After a written complaint has been filed, the person accused of sexual harassment shall be notified of the substance and content of the complaint expeditiously. - 2.
+The investigator shall file a written report as to his/her findings with the Chief HR Officer or the designee within twenty-eight (28) days after a written complaint has been made.
 In the event the report cannot be completed within twenty-eight (28) days, the report shall state the reason(s) for the delay.
-The complainant and the person accused shall be notified of the findings of the investigation.
+The complainant and the person accused shall be notified of the findings of the investigation. - 3.
 If the investigation discloses evidence that an act or acts of sexual harassment have been committed, the person accused of sexual harassment may be subject to disciplinary action up to and including termination of employment in accordance with established procedures.
 Also, one or both parties may be referred to the Employee Assistance Program or recommended for counseling in order to understand the nature and/or deal with the consequences of the complaint.

-Any employee is encouraged to raise questions they may have regarding sexual harassment with Student Development faculty or other faculty members or administrators, including Executive Council members or the president.

-A copy of the Board Policy and implementing regulations are available on the Harper College HIP.
+- 4. Any employee is encouraged to raise questions they may have regarding sexual harassment with Student Development faculty or other faculty members or administrators, including Executive Council members or the president. - 5.
+A copy of the Board Policy and implementing regulations are available on HIP.

-VII.
-Mandated Reporters
+D. Mandated Reporters